helmturner/t3-mongo-template/README.md

 # Create T3 App

-This is a highly opinionated version of a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app` and configured to use MongoDB without Prisma.
+This is a highly opinionated version of a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

+It is configured to use MongoDB, JWTs for auth, and vitest + supertest for testing.
+It also includes extra TS goodies such as `@total-typescript/ts-reset` and other overrides.

+## IMPORTANT NOTES

+- This template includes an opinionated `prettier.config.cjs` which inserts semi-colons, avoids arrow parenthesis, and adds trailing commas.
+- If you are familiar with the usual T3 setup, note that the tRPC client exported as `api` from `src/utils/api.ts` is now exported from `src/client/sdk.ts` as `sdk`.

 ## What's next?
 How do I make an app with this?